 - Finish with cilantro, pico de gallo, and other chosen ingredients.

-Sweet potato skins are safe to eat and can be easily added to most recipes.
+Sweet potato skins are safe and can be easily added to most recipes.
 They're rich in fiber, other nutrients, and antioxidants that can help support a healthy gut, increase feelings of fullness, and prevent chronic disease.
-If you're looking to get the most nutrition out of your sweet potato, keep the peel on.
+Keep the peel on if you want the most nutrition out of your sweet potato.

-One sweet potato provides 400% of Vitamin A you need each day.
-And, sweet potatoes are beneficial for eye health, immune system, reproductive systems, and the heart and kidneys.
+One sweet potato provides 400% of the Vitamin A you need daily.
+And sweet potatoes are beneficial for eye health, the immune system, reproductive systems, and the heart and kidneys.

 - Scrub the outside of the sweet potatoes with a brush under water to remove any excess dirt.

 - Be sure to poke holes in the sweet potato skin, which allows steam to escape.
-Otherwise, they could explode—it doesn't happen all the time, but it happens every once in a while.
+Otherwise, they could explode—it doesn't happen all the time, but it happens occasionally.
 The potato is full of water, trying to turn to steam or water vapor.